SMotlaq/schematic-templates/README.md

 ### Apply to an existing project

 1. Copy and paste the template files to Altium template path.
 (Default: `C:\Users\Public\Public Documents\Altium\AD24\Templates`)
-2. Go to the "Parameters" tab in the "Project/Project Options" menu.
+2. Navigate to the "Parameters" tab in the "Project/Project Options" menu.
 3. Define three new parameters:
 	- `Prj`: The full project name
 	- `Des`: Designer Name